Hysterelius/hysterelius.com/content/lightningcss-rust.md

 [extra]
 toc = true
-keywords = "CSS lightningcss rust bundler minifier script web development"
+keywords = "CSS lightningcss rust bundler minifier script web development transpiler browser targets browerslist"
 +++

 Lightning CSS ⚡ is a way to minify CSS files and ensure backwards compatibility with a range of browsers.
 This blog post will demonstrate how to use Lightning CSS in Rust to manipulate CSS files.